Ulf3000/ComfyUI-Manager/README.md

-# 👁 Hide Items — ComfyUI Manager Extension
+# 👁 Hide Items — ComfyUI Manager MOD

 A quality-of-life patch for **ComfyUI Manager** that lets you hide custom nodes and models from their respective lists — keeping your workspace clean without uninstalling anything.

+files modified:
+- model-manager.js
+  custom-nodes-manager.js

 ---